Saucony Kinvara TR Review

 As for the outsole, the shoe is definitely suited towards trail runs in arid climes.
 For Colorado, this style of outsole makes sense; it’s grippy without slowing you down, rolls well down the trail, and affords adequate traction on most surfaces you will encounter during a run or race.
 My water fording excursion, however, revealed that once you get the outsole wet, it lacks in traction.
 While the upper dried quickly and effectively, the outsole was immediately slick, especially with the coating of dust on it from the trail.
 While I could find no mud on my trail outings, I do believe that muddy conditions and the Saucony Kinvara TR just simply will not mix.

 In conclusion, the Saucony Kinvara TR is a good choice for fleet footed trail racers seeking a minimalist shoe.
 Those new to the sport of trail running will not appreciate the lack of forefoot/toe protection and lack of traction on wet surfaces.
 The shoe is definitely well suited to fast and experienced trail runners who don’t have to deal with water too often.
 The styling of the shoe is excellent, and the comfort level also makes them a great casual shoe for every day wear.
-Head on over to www.saucony.com to check them out in all the color variations available – 3 for each for men and women – and read up on the latest and greatest.
+For more info on the Kinvara TR and other Saucony porducts, visit www.saucony.com.

 Interested in a females thoughts of this shoe, check out the Saucony Kinvara TR review by our rock star tester Stephanie!